-Should I Refuse To Take A Breathalyzer Test?
+Should You Refuse To Take A Breath Test?

 Clients always ask this question.
 And whether it is a blood test, breath test, or urine test, the answer from us is always the same.
 We will not tell you whether you should or should not take the test.
 Instead, we will tell you what consequences you will face if you refuse to submit to a DWI test.
 From there, you will have to make the choice as to whether to submit to the test or to refuse.